microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

   ![import github repo](./assets/import-github-url.png)

-3. Once the project opens, it will be named 'my-extension'.
+3. Once the project opens, it will be named 'pxt-simx-sample'.
 Go ahead and **rename your project**.

   ![rename and push](./assets/rename-and-push.png)